Najwa Karam: 2007–2008: Hayda Haki, (That's What I'm Talking About) & Aam Bimzah Maak, (I'm Kidding With You)

-On May 28th, Sawt el Ghad and several other Arab radio stations began to play the new hit "Hayda Haki".
-This song, with a very new style, was expected to be a great success in 2007.
+On May 28, 200, Sawt el Ghad and several other Arab radio stations began to play the new hit "Hayda Haki".

-On June 6, 2007, the company Rotana released Najwa's 16th album titled Hayda Haki.
-A new Lebanese album with Najwa Karam's special flavor in it.
-This album included 8 songs with different kinds of styles.
-A powerful mawal in Raje3 Tes2al 3a Meen and a nice/soft mawal for El hanone.
-Law ma btekzob is like her 90s songs, Ana Rouh, and Nawer Eyami are romance songs.
-Hata Be Ahlamak, Hayda Haki, and Behkik are upbeat songs with different styles in each one and a special Najwa Karam's touch.
-Hayda Haki was the next song (after her 2006–2007 huge hit Shu Hal Hala) that Najwa Karam shot as a video clip with Lebanese director Said el Marouk.
+On June 6, 2007, the company Rotana released Najwa's 16th album, titled Hayda Haki.
+It included 8 songs with different kinds of styles, including Law ma btekzob in an older 90s style, and Ana Rouh and Nawer Eyami as romance songs.
+Hayda Haki was the next song (after her 2006–2007 hit Shu Hal Hala) that Najwa Karam shot as a video clip with Lebanese director Said el Marouk.

 From the first week of the release of Hayda Haki, it became the best-selling album in Lebanon, the UAE, and Kuwait.
-The album had huge success from the first week of release in Lebanon, the Gulf, Libya, Syria, Jordan, and other Arab countries.
+The album achieved success in its first week of release in Lebanon, the Gulf, Libya, Syria, Jordan, and other Arab countries.

-Najwa Karam was a guest on the show Album on MBC 1.
-On June 29, 2007, she shone on Album's stage, one week before Album's final prime.

-In June, she released her video clip Hayda Haki, which displayed her character in a romantic atmosphere and love shots.
-On its first day on the charts, it landed in the 1st spot.
+On June 29, 2007, Najwa Karam appeared as a guest on the show Album on MBC 1.
+She also released a romantic video clip Hayda Haki.
+On its first day on the charts, it landed in first place.

 Najwa Karam toured the United States and Canada with Lebanese Stars Wael Kfoury and Fadel Shaker.
-The tour lasted for a little more than a month as they visited major cities and was a success.
-The American concerts were in Chicago, San Francisco, Las Vegas, Detroit, New Jersey, Boston, and Miami.
-In Canada, concerts were in Ottawa, Montreal, and Toronto, singing in the biggest and most important venues.
+The tour lasted for a little more than a month as they visited major cities.

 After four days, Karam released a video clip for "Law Ma Btekzob" directed by Fadi Haddad.
-The song achieved tremendous success across the Middle East.
-Along with the success of Law Ma Btekzob, the song Behkeek was achieving unexpected success too in Egypt and Lebanon, ranking #2 in both charts for a couple of weeks.

-One of Karam's most anticipated appearances on the TV show Al Arab (Final), hosted by Nishan, aired on May 31.
-She sang a medley of her old and new songs and added songs for Fairuz, Sabah, Wadih El Safi, and Samira Tawfiq.
-She also sang one of her old mawal, "Wainak Ya Ra3i Deni" (Where are you God?) aka "Mawal El Adyan", and it achieved huge success.
+Karam appeared on the TV show Al Arab (Final), hosted by Nishan, which aired on May 31.
+She sang a medley of her old and newsongs and added songs for Fairuz, Sabah, Wadih El Safi, and Samira Tawfiq.
+She also sang one of her old mawwal "Wainak Ya Ra3i Deni" (Where are you God?) aka "Mawal El Adyan".